Motor racing - Who let the dogs out? Formula E boss might

-LONDON Formula E boss Alejandro Agag has brought plenty of novelty to the world's first all-electric motor racing series and now he is wondering about unleashing fake dogs as a hazard for driverless cars.
+LONDON (Reuters) - Formula E boss Alejandro Agag has brought plenty of novelty to the world's first all-electric motor racing series and now he is wondering about unleashing fake dogs as a hazard for driverless cars.

 If that idea sounds virtually barking, the 46-year-old Spaniard appears to be serious.